lsalsich/flowbaby-docs/docs/intro.md

 **Additional Examples**:
 - To disable memory temporarily, set `Flowbaby.enabled` to `false` in settings
+- To enable experimental auto-capture of @flowbaby conversations (feedback loop), set `Flowbaby.autoIngestConversations` to `true`

 ## Using Flowbaby Tools with Custom Agents